-- (a) Without prior consent, Unless the former client provides informed consent, confirmed in writing: - (1) a lawyer who personally has formerly represented a client in a matter shall not thereafter knowingly represent another person in the same or a substantially related matter in which that person's interests are materially adverse to the interests of the former client; and
+- (a) Unless the former client provides informed consent, confirmed in writing: - (1) a lawyer who personally has formerly represented a client in a matter shall not thereafter represent another person in the same or a substantially related matter in which that person's interests are materially adverse to the interests of the former client; and - (2) if a lawyer personally prohibited by (a)(1) has left the firm with which the lawyer was affiliated at the time the lawyer personally represented the former client, no lawyer who is presently affiliated with that firm, and who knows or reasonably should know of the prohibition, shall represent another person in the same or a substantially related matter in which the formerly affiliated lawyer represented the client if any lawyer remaining in the firm has information protected by Rule 1.05 or 1.09(d) that is material to the matter. - (b) Unless the former client provides informed consent, confirmed in writing, a lawyer shall not knowingly represent a person in the same or a substantially related matter in which a firm with which the lawyer formerly was affiliated previously represented a client: - (1) whose interests are materially adverse to the interests of that person; and - (2) about whom the lawyer acquired information protected by Rule 1.05 or 1.09(d) that is material to the matter. - (c) Unless the former client provides informed consent, confirmed in writing: - (1) a lawyer who personally has formerly represented a client in a matter shall not thereafter represent another person in a matter adverse to the former client in which such other person questions the validity of the lawyer's services or work product for the former client; and - (2) if a lawyer personally prohibited by (c)(1) has left the firm with which the lawyer was affiliated at the time the lawyer provided the services or work product to the former client, no lawyer who is presently affiliated with that firm, and who knows or reasonably should know of the prohibition, shall represent a person in a matter that requires a challenge to the formerly affiliated lawyer's services or work product for the former client. - (d) A lawyer who personally has formerly represented a client in a matter or whose present or former firm has formerly represented a client in a matter shall not thereafter:

-- (2) if a lawyer prohibited by (a)(1) has left the firm with which the lawyer was affiliated at the time the lawyer personally represented the former client, no lawyer presently affiliated with that firm, and who knows of the prohibition, shall knowingly represent another person in the same or a substantially related matter to that in which the formerly affiliated lawyer represented the client if any lawyer remaining in the firm has information protected by Rule 1.05 or 1.09(d) that is material to the matter. - (b) Unless the former client provides informed consent, confirmed in writing, a lawyer shall not knowingly represent a person in the same or a substantially related matter in which a firm with which the lawyer formerly was affiliated previously represented a client: - (1) whose interests are materially adverse to the interests of that person; and - (2) about whom the lawyer acquired information protected by Rule 1.05 or 1.09(d) that is material to the matter. - (c) Unless the former client provides informed consent, confirmed in writing: - (1) a lawyer who personally has formerly represented a client in a matter shall not thereafter knowingly represent another person in a matter adverse to the former client: (1) in which such other person questions the validity of the lawyer's services or work product for the former client; and - (2) if a lawyer prohibited by (c)(1) has left the firm with which the lawyer was affiliated at the time the lawyer provided the services or work product to the former client, no lawyer presently affiliated with that firm, and who knows of the prohibition, shall knowingly represent a person in a matter that requires a challenge to the formerly affiliated lawyer's services or work product for the former client. - (2) if the representation in reasonable probability will involve a violation of Rule 1.05; or (3) if it is the same or a substantially related matter. - (b) Except to the extent authorized by Rule 1.10, when lawyers are or have become members of or associated with a firm, none of them shall knowingly represent a client if any one of them practicing alone would be prohibited from doing so by paragraph (a). - (c) When the association of a lawyer with a firm has terminated, the lawyers who were then associated with that lawyer shall not knowingly represent a client if the lawyer whose association with that firm has terminated would be prohibited from doing so by paragraph (a)(l) or if the representation in reasonable probability will involve a violation of Rule 1.05. - (d) A lawyer who personally has formerly represented a client in a matter or whose present or former firm has formerly represented a client in a matter shall not thereafter: - (1) use information relating to the representation to the disadvantage of the former client except as these Rules provide, or when the information is or becomes generally known or is readily obtainable from sources generally available to the public; or - (2) disclose information relating to the representation except as these Rules provide. - (e) For purposes of this Rule, matters are "substantially related" if they involve the same transaction or legal dispute or if there otherwise is a substantial risk that confidential factual information as would normally have been obtained in the prior representation would materially advance the client's position in the subsequent matter.
+- (1) use information relating to the representation to the disadvantage of the former client except as these Rules provide, or when the information is or becomes generally known or is readily obtainable from sources generally available to the public; or - (2) disclose information relating to the representation except as these Rules provide. - (e) When a lawyer is personally prohibited by this Rule from representing a person in a matter, no lawyer who is affiliated with the personally prohibited lawyer, and who knows or reasonably should know of the prohibition, shall represent that person in that matter.

-Terminology: See Rule 1.00 for definitions of "affiliated," "confirmed in writing," "firm," "informed consent," "knowingly," "knows," "person," "personally represents," and "represents."
+Terminology: See Rule 1.00 for the definitions of "affiliated," "confirmed in writing," "firm," "informed consent," "knowingly," "known," "knows," "person," "personally prohibited," "personally represents," "reasonably should know," "represents," and "writing."

 Rule 1.10.
-Successive Government and Private Employment Special Conflicts of Interest: Former and Current Government Officers and Employees
+Special Conflicts of Interest: Former and Current Government Officers and Employees